dotenv-org/dotenv-org.github.io/blog/_posts/2023-05-16-dotenv-vault-vs-doppler.md

 Moreover, while a complicated installation process can be tolerated, Doppler's lack of seamless cross-OS compatibility is disappointing.
 For example, Windows users may encounter `path not found` issues due to the 260 `MAX_PATH` limit that Doppler can exceed during regular operations.
 This is undoubtedly a negative mark in any developer's eyes.

-## Dotenv Vault vs Doppler: Integrations comparison
+## Dotenv Vault vs Doppler: Supported integrations
 Despite its cross-OS inconsistencies, Doppler does have an advantage in terms of supported integrations.
 Dotenv Vault currently has still some work to do to reach Doppler's 28 live integrations.
 However, we are continuously working to expand our list, as evidenced by the three upcoming additions on our roadmap.

 {% include helpers/screenshot.html url="/assets/img/blog/vault-vs-doppler/dotenv_vault_vs_doppler_integrations_comparison.png" %}
-*Figure 6: Dotenv Vault vs Doppler – Supported Integrations Comparison*
+*Figure 6: Dotenv Vault vs Doppler – Supported integrations comparison*

 The main downside of Doppler's extensive list is its reliance on proprietary technology, meaning that new entries can only come from the platform's development team.
 In contrast, Dotenv Vault's open-source approach allows for a more flexible and collaborative integration process, driven by the community.